The aim and objective of this guideline is the early detection and treatment of newborn or physiological jaundice.

 - Monitor hydration by daily weighing of the baby and assessing wet nappies.

 - Place the baby in a supine position unless other clinical conditions prevent this.
-Change the position of the baby after nursing cares ( Rationale 11).
+Change the position of the baby after nursing care ( Rationale 12).

 - Support parents and carers and encourage them to interact with the baby.